jimmoffitt/developer_advocate.blog/metadataEvolution/search_timeline.md

 ### Metadata timelines <a id="metadataTimelines" class="tall">&nbsp;</a>

 Below is a timeline of when [Full-Archive Search API Operators](http://support.gnip.com/apis/search_full_archive_api/rules.html#Operators) begin matching.
-In some cases Operator matching begins well *after* a 'communication convention' becomes commonplace on Twitter.
+In some cases Operator matching began well *after* a 'communication convention' becomes commonplace on Twitter (see [here](http://support.gnip.com/articles/tweet-timeline.html#keyConcepts) for a discussion of user conventions being integrated into the Twitter platform).
 For example, @Replies emerged as a user convention in 2006, but did not become a *first-class object* or *event* with 'supporting' JSON until early 2007.
 Accordingly, matching on @Replies in 2006 requires an examination of the Tweet body, rather than relying on the ```to``` and ```in_reply_to_status_id``` PowerTrack Operators.

-The details provided here were generated using Full-Archive Search, and were informed by the Twitter timeline provided [HERE](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/twtr_evolution.md).
+The details provided here were generated using Full-Archive Search (a product of hundreds of searches), and were informed by the Twitter timeline provided [HERE](http://support.gnip.com/articles/tweet-timeline.html).
 This timeline is not 100% complete or precise.
 If you identify another filtering/metadata "born on date" fundamental to your use-case, please let us know.

 Note that the underlying Search index is subject to being rebuilt.
 Accordingly, these timeline details are subject to change.

 #### 2006
- + March 26 - ```lang:```
+ + March 26 - ```lang:```.
+An example of Tweet metadata being backfilled while generating the Search index.
- + July 13 - ```has:mentions```
+ + July 13 - ```has:mentions``` begins matching.
  + October 6 - ```has:symbols```. $cashtags (or symbols) for discussing stock symbols does not become common until early 2009.
 Until then most usage was probably slang (e.g., $slang).
- + October 26 - ```has:links```
+ + October 26 - ```has:links``` begins matching.
- + November 23 - ```has:hashtags```
+ + November 23 - ```has:hashtags``` begins matching.

 #### 2007
  + January 30 - First first-class @reply (in_reply_to_user_id), ```reply_to_status_id:``` begins matching.